Thwaites Brewery: Expansion into the 20th century

 By 1897, to keep up with increased competition in the industry and to raise capital in order to support future growth, Thwaites registered itself as a limited company, Daniel Thwaites & Co Ltd. Following this business expansion, Thwaites bought James Pickup Wines & Spirits Company and then Henry Shaw & Co, which owned the New Brewery in Salford.
 In 1925, Thwaites began bottling its beers and, in 1927, purchased Fountain Free Brewery.

 1946, Elma Yerburgh died, leaving her colleague Albert Whittle in charge of looking after the brewery, which continued to expand, purchasing the Bury Brewing Company in 1946 and the Preston Brewery Company in 1956.
 In 1966, the Eanam Brewery was extended and renamed the Star Brewery (not to be confused with the Star Brewery in Romford, East London).

 By the 1960s, there were many Thwaites public houses in Blackburn, and Daniel Thwaites ales had significantly increased sales throughout East Lancashire.
 1966 saw the opening of the new £5.5m Brewery and brewhouse, followed in 1972 by a new £3m bottling plant.

 The 1970s and 1980s saw the purchase of Yates & Jackson of Lancaster.
 Throughout this time, John Yerburgh, Elma Yerburgh's grandson, was the Brewery's chairman.

-In 2002, John's wife, Mrs. Ann Yerburgh, became the Brewery's chairman.
+In 2002, John's wife, Ann, became the Brewery's chairman.
 John died in June 2014, aged 91.

 In 2017, Thwaites was granted planning permission to build a new brewery, stables, and head office in Mellor, around 5 miles from its current location in Blackburn.